pesho-ivanov/martinus.github.io/_posts/2019/2019-04-01-hashmap-benchmarks-02-01-result-CtorDtorEmptyMap.md

 }
 ```

-After the loop is done, the variable `result` is used in a verifcation step.
-It also helps that the compiler does not simply optimize the code away.
+After the loop is done, the variable `result` is used in a verification step.
+It also helps that the compiler does not simply optimize the code away, but it probably for some maps anyways.

+# Results

+## Hashes

+The hashing algorithm used should be completely irrelevant, as no element is inserted.
+The results are grouped by the hashing algorithm, and the individual hashes have mostly the same times.

-## Results
+## Hashmaps

 Construction is generally very fast, and a non-issue.
 The slowest map to construct is `boost::multi_index::hashed_unique`, which takes 40.7ns to construct.
 Anything below 2-3ns is probably just measurement noise.
 Note that the benchmark results are very consistent regardless of the used hash function (as it should be).

+# Chart

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <div id="id_fb078d1a" style="height:250em"></div>